-Mapping a silent or neglected health condition or at-risk population in a South African Community Drawing on your own experience in the local communities, use your knowledge and insights to develop a concept map or RICH picture to describe a health issue or at-risk population which is present in a South African community but which is not being discussed or whose voice is not being heard.
-This assignment requires you to reflect on voices you have not heard and to speculate on how this silence might impact health outcomes and potential interventions.
-The assignment asks you to draw on your own experience rather than from the literature.
+Drawing on your own experience in the local communities, use your knowledge and insights to develop a concept map or RICH picture to describe a health issue or at-risk population which is present in a South African community but which is not being discussed or whose voice is not being heard.
+This assignment requires you to reflect on voices you have not heard and to

-This assignment is comprised of two related components: 1) a concept map or RICH picture (visual representation- you can draw and you can also use words) identifying who or what is "missing" or "not on the table for discussion" and its impact on individual/population health in terms of health outcomes and interventions and 2) a written explanation (minimum 1,100 words) of your map.
+This assignment is comprised of two related components:

+- I) a concept map or RICH picture (visual representation-you can draw and you can also use words) identifying who or what is "missing" or "not on the table for discussion" and its impact on individual/population health in terms of health outcomes and interventions and, - 2) a written explanation (minimum 1,100 words) of your map.
 (For example, availability of HIV-testing for asymptomatic individuals but not for other asymptomatic STI's.
 Where are non-pregnant women in the SDG agenda?)
 This assignment is about critical engagement and thinking not artistic ability.

 A RICH Picture is, "a way to explore, acknowledge and define a situation and express it through diagrams to create a preliminary mental model.
 A RICH picture helps to open discussion and come to a broad, shared understanding of a situation."
 The RICH picture is part of Peter Checkland's Soft Systems Methodology (SSM), which is a research methodology to understand "complex relationship driven situations and their contexts."
 [Checkland.
 Soft systems methodology: a thirty-year retrospective.
 Systems Research and Behavioral Science.
-15 Nov 2000 DOI: 10.1002/1099-1743(200011)17:1+<::AID-SRES374>3.0.CO;2-O].
+15 Nov 2000 DOI: 10.1002/1099-1743(200011)17:1+<:::AID-SRES374>3.0.CO;2-O].

 Make use of RICH pictures and concept map tools to explore the intended and unintended consequences of who or what is missing in terms of health outcomes and potential interventions.
 In developing your map, you may find it helpful to think through some of these questions: